 - Your home's current Score based on its energy systems

 - Your home's Score if all recommended improvements were implemented

 If you are buying or refinancing your home, the Home Energy Score can help you qualify for a larger mortgage or more financing options.
 If you complete improvements that increase your home's Score, the Home Energy Score can help express market value for those improvements at time of sale.

 How Do I Get A Home Energy Score?

-Once you have an appointment, a Home Energy Score Assessor will visit your home and collect approximately 40 pieces of data about your home and generate the Home Energy Score.
+To generate your home's Score, a Home Energy Score Assessor visits your home and collects about 40 pieces of information about your home's structure and energy systems.
 The time it takes to generate a Score varies depending on the Assessor and what services he or she is providing other than Home Energy Score.